granawkins/simoc2/docs/overview.rst

 universal, like ``age`` and some class-specific, like ``par_factor``.

 .. tip::
-  When creating custom agents, it's recommended to use these variables as much as possible for efficient record-keeping and extraction - i.e. add new variables to the  ``properties`` or ``attributes`` fields, rather than adding them to the agent class directly.
+  When creating custom agents, it's recommended to use these fields as much as possible for efficient record-keeping and extraction - i.e. add new variables to the  ``properties`` or ``attributes`` fields, rather than adding them to the agent class directly.